 American man among tourists reported missing in Greece amid deadly heat waves

-Three tourists, including one American, have died and five remain missing in Greece as the country faces extreme temperatures amid a string of heat waves, which have prompted authorities to close schools and historical sights.
+Three tourists, including one American, have died and two others remain missing in Greece as the country faces extreme temperatures amid a string of heat waves, which have prompted authorities to close schools and historical sights.

 The body of an American from New York, who had been missing since Tuesday, was found Sunday on the island of Mathraki, local media reported.
 Another body was found Saturday on the island of Samos, where a Dutch hiker had been missing for a week.